vladikcomper/MegaPCM/README.md

     - All tests source code and "MegaPCM-Emu" library retain the same MIT license;

-    - "Z80VM" library (`tests/z80vm`) is a custom solution based on a modified z80emu v.1.3.0 (c) by Lin Ke-Fong; the original software comes without a set license;
+    - "Z80VM" library (`tests/z80vm`) is a custom solution based on a modified z80emu v.1.3.0 (c) by Lin Ke-Fong; the original software comes without a set license.

 - For developer's convenience this repo also includes a few binary tools (see `toolchain/` directory):

    - `asm68k` and `psylink` are (c) by S.N.
-Systems Software Limited and come with propriatary license, but are considered [abandonware](https://en.wikipedia.org/wiki/Abandonware).
+Systems Software Limited and come with propriatary license, but are considered [abandonware](https://en.wikipedia.org/wiki/Abandonware);

-   - `sjasmplus` is a free and open source Z80 assembler available under BSD-3-Clause license.
+   - `sjasmplus` is a free and open source Z80 assembler available under BSD-3-Clause license;

    - `convsym`, `cbundle` and others are written by me and are availabe under permissive MIT License.